bymayo/craft-pdf-transform/README.md

 <img src="https://github.com/bymayo/craft-pdf-transform/blob/master/resources/icon.jpg" width="60">

-# PDF Transform for Craft 3.x
+# PDF Transform for Craft CMS 3.x

 PDF Transform is a Craft CMS plugin that transforms a PDF stored in Assets, to an image.
 This can then be output via Twig in to a template.